RCsanchez1/burger/README.md

 ## Local Environment Setup
-To use Eat-Da-Burger web application application from your local environment, you must accomplish the following steps below:
+To use Burger web application application from your local environment, you must accomplish the following steps below:

 **Step 1 - Clone my repo using the command line below.**
 ```